Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Character-level Manipulation Tasks

 \subsection{Unit Conversion}

 The Unit Conversion task takes a decimal number, a source unit, and a target unit, and applies decimal shifting (multiplication or division by power of 10), as in \taskin{convert 1.23 m to cm} \taskinout \taskout{123}.
+The units are large number numerals (``million'', ``billion'', and ``trillion'') or length units (``centimeter'', ``meter'', and ``kilometer'').
 The correct way to move the decimal point depends on the units, but the manipulation of digits itself is a mechanical, string-oriented process of moving a character.
 Hence we categorize the task as involving form and context, but not meaning.
-We acknowledge that it is in principle possible for a model to find a semantic (truly arithmetic) solution to this task, but this is not necessary to solve it.
+It is in principle possible for a model to find a semantic (truly arithmetic) solution to this task, but this is not necessary to solve it.

-The dataset consists of 20K/2K train/dev examples, covering 300 and 500 unique subword pieces with digits in source and target.
-The units are large number numerals (``million'', ``billion'', and ``trillion'') and length units (``centimeter'', ``meter'', and ``kilometer'').
-We again define IV and OOV splits, as described in Section~\ref{sec:charrev} above.